simonwardjones/sql-formatter/README.md

 - [ ] temporarily set the context to inline when clculating line length
 - [ ] fix the case to only be on tokens that are allowed to change e.g. not strings
 - [ ] Lots of test cases!
+- [ ] Move functions to config for open parenthesis layout

 # Layout Rules